 Compliance Notes New Build There are no additional or different criteria to those outlined above specific to new-build projects.
 Refurbishment There are no additional or different criteria to those outlined above specific to refurbishment projects.
 Extensions to existing buildings Where the existing building falls within the scope of the assessment, then the criteria extend to the existing building.
 If only the new extension is being assessed then the criteria apply to the areas of the new building only.
 Fit Out Only There are no additional or different criteria to those outlined above specific to fit out-only projects.

 Mechanically ventilated/cooled buildings The aim of this BREEAM issue is to ensure that a building is capable of providing fresh air using a natural ventilation strategy.
 As a result, buildings that employ a mechanically ventilated/cooled strategy are still able to achieve the credit, provided they can demonstrate compliance with the above criteria (for future adaptability).
-Openable window area e window The openable window area is defined as the geometric free ventilation area created when a ventilation opening, e.g. window, is open to its normal operational fully designed extent (i.e. this excludes open areas created when reversible windows are opened for cleaning etc).
+Openable window area The openable window area is defined as the geometric free ventilation area created when a ventilation opening, e.g. window, is open to its normal operational fully designed extent (i.e. this excludes open areas created when reversible windows are opened for cleaning etc).
 It is not the glazed area of a façade or the glazed area of the part of the window that is openable (unless it opens fully).
-Spaces requiring local exhaust ventilation Occupied spaces requiring local exhaust ventilation e.g. labs, workshops, food technology rooms must still demonstrate that they meet the criteria for potential for natural ventilation.
-Excluded occupied spaces The following building areas can be excluded from the definition of occupied spaces: Swimming pools Catering and small staff kitchens Washrooms/changing areas Laboratory or other area where strictly controlled environmental conditions are a functional requirement of the space.
+Buildings with office space <100m 2 Where the building being assessed contains office space that totals <100m 2 then this BREEAM issue is not assessed as a standalone issue.
+The criteria for this issue forms a part of BREEAM issue Hea 14 'Office Space'.
+The aim of Hea 14 is to recognise relevant Health & Wellbeing issues in buildings with a small amount of office space, ensuring the issues are weighted relative to the overall proportion of the building and users who utilise this type of space.
+Buildings with no associated function areas If the building does not contain any associated function areas this issue is not assessed.
+The BREEAM assessor's spreadsheet tool will filter it from the list of applicable issues.